HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/refinery.md

 # Trivia

-- The Refinery was designed by platonthek
+- The Refinery was designed by platonthek.

 # History

 - v0.13.0
-  - The Stoner 63 now has a 1/100 chance of replacing the MCX Spear in the Office
+  - The Stoner 63 now has a 1/100 chance of replacing the MCX Spear in the Office.
 - v0.10.0
-  - Added
+  - Added.